G4S backs CEO over Olympic fiasco

-LONDON (Reuters) - G4S (GFS.L) stood by its chief executive Nick Buckles but said two other senior executives would go following its probe into an embarrassing Olympic contract blunder.
+LONDON (Reuters) - Security firm G4S (GFS.L) stood by its chief executive Nick Buckles and said two other senior executives would go following its probe into an embarrassing Olympic contract blunder.

-G4S admitted just two weeks before the London Olympics that it could not provide a promised 10,400 guards, forcing troops to step in and make up the shortfall in a contract failure that threatens the security firm’s commercial relationship with the British government.
+The debacle began when the firm admitted just two weeks before the Olympics that it could not provide a promised 10,400 guards, forcing troops to step in and make up the shortfall.

-But in its review the firm said it did not uncover any “significant shortcomings” in the CEO’s handling of the contract and company chairman John Connolly defended Buckles, who has been with the company for 27 years.
+The firm said its review did not uncover any “significant shortcomings” in the CEO’s handling of the contract that has put its commercial relationship with the British government at risk.

-“He has tremendous loyalty to him from within the company and he has tremendously loyalty from within the shareholder base and those are characteristics that get earned over a long period,” Connolly said in an interview with Reuters.

-Buckles became the public face of the Olympic failure, taking to television and radio airwaves to apologize to the British public and twice being hauled in front of a Parliamentary Committee to explain what had happened.

 “Whilst the CEO has ultimate responsibility for the company’s performance, the review did not identify significant shortcomings in his performance or serious failings attributable to him in connection with the Olympic contract,” G4S said.

+The company was capable of fulfilling the contract, the review found, but did not sufficiently allow for the scale and complexity of the task.

+Buckles, who has been with the world’s biggest security group for 27 years, has been the face of the Olympic failure, taking to television and radio airwaves to apologize to the British public and twice being hauled in front of a Parliamentary Committee to explain what had happened.

-Buckles has presided over a 76 percent rise in his company’s share price since being elevated to the CEO role in 2005, and now needs to persuade the government that G4S can be trusted with upcoming contracts managing British prisons and police outsourcing deals.
+But he has also presided over a 76 percent rise in his company’s share price since being elevated to the CEO role in 2005, and now needs to persuade the government that G4S can be trusted with upcoming contracts managing British prisons and police outsourcing deals.

 “Are we surprised that Buckles hasn’t gone?
 Frankly yes.
 Does it draw a line under the whole affair?
 I don’t think it does,” said Seymour Pierce analyst Kevin Lapwood.